 Some of our members' favourite places

-As well as being places of heritage, habitats for wildlife and areas of natural beauty, the places we look after also hold strong emotional memories for many people.
+What’s your favourite National Trust place?
+We asked some of our members this question, and received an array of stories of family time, adventure and discovery.
+Read on to hear how as well as being places of heritage, wildlife habitats and areas of natural beauty, the places we look after also hold strong emotional memories for many people.

 Brimham Rocks, Yorkshire